mooooimo/Clone-Web/README.md

 # clone-web
-This repo is for my learning path website as an front-end
+This repo is for my learning path website as n front-end